(updated on 26/02/2020)

 > In 2015, one of the deadliest cyclones ever ‘Hurricane Patricia’ with the wind speeds up to 200 mph devastated the Coast of Mexico.

 An increase in global temperatures directly affects the Oceans.
 The Oceans absorb much of the increased planet’s heat which in turn warms the oceans.

 The top 700 meters [2,300 ft] of the ocean is warmed up by more than 0.4°F since 1969.

-> According to the International Union for Conservation of Nature [IUCN], this adversely affects the marine ecosystem including coral, the breeding grounds for mammals and marine species.
+> According to the International Union for Conservation of Nature [IUCN], this directly contributes to climate change and adversely affects the marine ecosystem including coral, the breeding grounds for mammals and marine species.